DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2022.md

 You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Lezione11.pdf).

 ## Lecture 12: Infinite dimensional Hilbert spaces, $L^2(X)$ spaces and separability (26/05/2022)
 We started the lesson with the last exercise of the [last pdf](http://DavideMorgante.github.io/files/Lezione11.pdf).
-The other exercises can be found from [TBA].
+The other exercises can be found from [this link](http://DavideMorgante.github.io/files/Lezione12.pdf).